international association for shell and spatial structures

 Current Objectives

-1. Organize sessions at IASS Symposia and Colloquia related to concrete shell roofs.
+1. Organize sessions at IASS Symposia and Colloquia related to continuous shells.

-3. Seek to support additional publications that include coverage of concrete shell roofs.
+3. Seek to support publications that include coverage of continuous shells.

 Recent Activities